JalaliLabUCLA/phycv/README.md

 *Example 2*

 In Example 2, each step is performed seperately.
 Finally the output is saved as an attribute and can be accessed by `pst.pst_output`.
 This is for video processing where different frames need to be loaded but the same kernel applies to all the frames, you can call `init_kernel` only once to save computation time for fixed parameters.
 The example code can also be found in `test_script2.py`.
+Note that for real-time video processing, the frames are usually pre-loaded or captured as image arrays before running PhyCV algorithms.
+Under these circumstances, you can indicate the `img_array` instead of `img_file` when calling the `load_img` method.

 ```python
 from phycv import PST